 FCIA Standards Committee 2005 Results – Randy Bosscawen, FCIA 2005 Standards Task Group Chair

 FCIA Standards Committee Works with ASTM for Inspection Processes and Inspector Qualifications

-FCIA Standards Committe Submits Draft ASTM Inspector Firm Qualification Standard for ballot
+FCIA Standards Committee Submits Draft ASTM Inspector Firm Qualification Standard for ballot

-FCIA standards Committe submitted a draft standard to an ASTM Committee, chaired by Richard Licht, to start discussion about the qualifications of a firestopping inspector.
-ASTM's ASTM E 2174 and ASTM E 2393 are being specified and used more in the field.
+FCIA Standards Committee submitted a draft standard to an ASTM Committee, chaired by Richard Licht, to start discussion about the qualifications of a firestopping inspector.
+ASTM’s ASTM E 2174 and ASTM E 2393 are being specified and used more in the field.
 To be effective, inspectors need to understand what to look for when inspecting a firestopping project.